art-test-stack/tokenizer/README.md

 <h3 align="center">Tokenizer</h3>

   <p align="center">
     This project does not have as purpose to be used to develop tokenizers.
-I just aim to develop this framework by myself to get a better understanding of how tokenizers work, by implementing in different ways, and comparing to performing ones, such as [Tiktoken](https://github.com/openai/tiktoken).
+I just aim to develop this framework by myself to get a better understanding of how tokenizers work, by implementing in different ways, and comparing to performing ones, such as <a href="https://github.com/openai/tiktoken">Tiktoken</a>.
     <br />
     <a href="https://github.com/art-test-stack/tokenizer"><strong>Explore the docs »</strong></a>
     <br />